scriptify/powercrust/README.md

 # Powerful meshing algorithm for the browser

-This repo is a WebAssmebly port of the code found on the Nina Amenta's
+This repo is a WebAssembly port of the code found on the Nina Amenta's
 website:

 [http://web.cs.ucdavis.edu/~amenta/powercrust.html](http://web.cs.ucdavis.edu/~amenta/powercrust.html)